12 Tips to Boost Natural Lubrication and Treat Vaginal Dryness

 1. Vitamin B

-Vitamin B is responsible for boosting immune function.
+Did you know vitamin B is responsible for boosting immune function?

 But like any vitamin, make sure you don’t overdose on it as it causes tummy troubles, painful wounds, and loss of muscle control.